-Lenoir Community College is an educational institution and assumes no responsibility for the licensing of its graduates.
+Lenoir Community College is an educational institution and prepares students for progression and completion of program of studies that lead to licensure.
+Upon completion of a program requiring licensure, the licensure process is the responsibility of the graduate.
 Students convicted of a felony or any other crimes involving moral turpitude may not be recognized by the proper licensing agency.